filekit-co/wikitoday-front/src/lib/data/2023-08-11/Voice-of-Dale-Gribbl/EN-US.md

 candidLanguages: ['ZH', 'EN-US', 'KO']
 ---

-# Voice of Dale Gribble on ''''King of the Hill'''', Johnny Hardwick, Dies at 64
+# Voice of Dale Gribble on '''King of the Hill''', Johnny Hardwick, Dies at 64

 <p class="datetime"><em>2023-08-11 - wikitoday<em></p>